-That day, 2 random entrepreneurs won themselves N200,000 and more than 400 attendees of #SMWGetPaid event learnt a lot of business insights from VoguePay’s CEO and other amazing pan-African entrepreneurs.
+On March 1st, 2018, more than 400 attendees of #SMWGetPaid event learnt a lot of business insights from VoguePay’s CEO and other amazing pan-African entrepreneurs.
+Also, two random entrepreneurs won themselves N200,000 courtesy of VoguePay and Ventures Platform.

 (From left: Shodipo, Kola Aina, Sarah Codjo, her assistant, Michael Simeon and Sonia)

-Tope Hassan of Isoko Africa had reach out to VoguePay to share her vision to inspire young Africans on how to turn their passion and vision to money making machine.
+Tope Hassan of Isoko Africa had reach out to VoguePay.
+She shared her vision to inspire young Africans on how to turn their passion and vision to money making machine.
 This vision aligns with what VoguePay stands for.
-Infact, as a company, our “hustle” story resonates with the target audience.
+According to Tope, “hustle” story of VoguePay resonates with the target audience.
+So, Michael accepted to speak at the event.

 An unofficial recap of what happened at #SMWGetPaid.